Elementary School Program

 How are grade 5 students instructed at EDIA?

-Grade 5 classes meet 5 days a week for students in our online classrooms.
-Students receive academic instruction in English, Math, Science and Social Studies.
-Special subject instruction includes Quran, Arabic, Islamic Studies and STEAM.
+Grade 5 classes meet 5 days a week, Sunday-Thursday, for students in our online classrooms.
+Students receive academic instruction in English, Math, Science, Social Studies, Arabic, ICT/Coding and Physical Education (PE).
+Special subject instruction includes Quran and Islamic Studies for further enrichment.

 The Core Knowledge Sequence focuses on grammar, spelling, and writing compositions in Grade 5.
 The skills strand is in accord with the findings of the National Reading Panel and is aligned with the goals in the “Reading Foundational Skills” section of the Common Core State Standards.
 In grades 5 students are exposed to richer content in history, science, and literature, designed to both deepen and broaden students’ knowledge and skills.
 Compared to earlier grades, these CKLA units guide students through more sophisticated writing tasks.
 Students are expected to be able to tackle complex written text with rich academic content.
 While lessons vary day to day, each unit includes the following: